PainfulDiodes/beanzee-bbc-basic/README.md

 # BBCZ80 for BeanZee

 This is a fork of [R.T.Russell's BBCZ80](https://www.bbcbasic.co.uk/bbcbasic/z80basic.html) adapted to build with z88dk's assembler (z88dk-z80asm).
+See: [Building BBC BASIC Z80 with z88dk](./building-BBCZ80.md).

 It is embedded within [Marvin](https://github.com/PainfulDiodes/marvin) for use on [BeanZee](https://github.com/PainfulDiodes/BeanZee), [BeanBoard](https://github.com/PainfulDiodes/BeanBoard) and BeanDeck.